lvl1/courses/droplet-config-digitalocean-api-part1.md

 Curl is a linux command line tool used to transfer data from or to a server.
 We will use it to access DigitalOcean’s API, without actually opening their site in a browser.

-For the remainder of this tutorial, **BOLD** values signifies values that will work as shown but can also be changed to suit your needs. *ITALICISED* values signifies values that will be unique to your configuration and must be changed.
+For the remainder of this tutorial, *ITALICISED* values signifies values that will work as shown but can also be changed to suit your needs. **BOLD** values signifies values that will be unique to your configuration and must be changed.

 Open a terminal session on your linux machine and execute the following command:

     curl -X POST "https://api.digitalocean.com/v2/droplets" \
-        -d'{"name":"salt-master","region":"nyc3","size":"512mb","image":"ubuntu-14-04-x64"}'\
+        -d'{"name":"*salt-master*","region":"nyc3","size":"512mb","image":"ubuntu-14-04-x64"}'\
         -H "Authorization: Bearer YourToken" \
         -H "Content-Type: application/json"